 The book charts the fallout for the company but also forces the boss not only to take responsibility for his own culpability but also to realise that the tech alone does not protect you.

-Without security policy, risk assessment and mitigation you are vulnerable.
+Without a security policy, risk assessment and mitigation you are vulnerable.

 “We took technology at face value.
 Technology is nothing without people.
 People use technology.
 They can use it and they can abuse it.

 They can let it make them lazy, or they can use it to be amazingly creative.
 The point is, it’s a tool.
 It’s only as good as the people that use it.
 I’m the fool that clicked on a link in an email that I shouldn’t have.

 I assumed that the antivirus would save me.
 I assumed that my firewalls, my expensive tech, my IT team made me immune to my own carelessness.
 They didn’t….”